nathanieldchu/ubuild_CCF/join/microbiologist.md

   content: <p>We build relationships thoughtfully, and this approach takes time.
 Over
-    multiple conversations, we will seek to understand how we can support you, and hopefully you will find out whether we are a good fit for your goals or simply a bunch of nutcases.</p><p>You can read more about our <a href="https://www.tezzafoods.com/join/the-process" title="">hiring process here</a>.</p><p>To apply, please email <strong>join@tezzafoods.com</strong>
+    multiple conversations, we will seek to understand how we can support you, and hopefully you will find out whether we are a good fit for your goals or simply a bunch of nutcases.
+You can learn about<a href="https://www.tezzafoods.com/join">
+    our values, hiring process, and benefits here</a>.</p><p>To apply, please email
-    with a resume and responses to the following prompts (a conversational, unpolished tone is fine):</p><ol><li><p>What motivates you right now?
+    <strong>join@tezzafoods.com</strong> with a resume and responses to the following
+    prompts (a conversational, unpolished tone is fine):</p><ol><li><p>What motivates you right now?
 When you think about your short life, what motivates you for the long term?
-And most important, why?
+And most importantly, why?
 Where did those motivations come from?</p></li><li><p>What are the most important things that you are striving to improve in yourself?
 What are you doing to work on them?
 And how would that work either amplify a superpower or cure an achilles heel?</p></li></ol><p>Tezza is an equal opportunity employer.
     We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status or disability status.
 But we acknowledge that we are flawed humans within a flawed society.
     We do our best and apologize and learn when that’s not enough.</p>

 ---